Benchmarks, Algorithms, and Metrics for Hierarchical Disentanglement: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Benchmarks:} We ran experiments on nine benchmark datasets: Spaceshapes, and eight variants of Chopsticks (varying \texttt{slope}, \texttt{intercept}, \texttt{both}, and \texttt{either} at recursion depths of 2 and 3).
+\textbf{Benchmarks:} We ran experiments on nine benchmark datasets: Spaceshapes, and eight variants of Chopsticks (varying \texttt{slope}, \texttt{intercept}, \texttt{both}, and \texttt{either} at recursion depths of 2 and 3).
 See \S\ref{sec:benchmarks} for more details, and Fig.~\ref{fig:mimosa-noise} for preliminary experiments on noisy data.

-\paragraph{Algorithms:} In addition to COFHAE with MIMOSA, we trained the following baselines: autoencoders (AE), variational autoencoders \citep{kingma2013auto} (VAE), the $\beta$-total correlation autoencoder \citep{chen2018isolating} (TCVAE), and FactorVAE \citep{kim2018disentangling}.
-We also ran COFHAE ablations using the ground-truth hierarchy and assignments, testing all possible combinations of loss terms and comparing conditional vs. marginal TC penalties; results are in Fig.~\ref{fig:cofhae-ablations}.
+\textbf{Algorithms:} In addition to COFHAE with MIMOSA, we trained a number of flat baselines.
+As fully continuous baselines, we trained autoencoders (AE), variational autoencoders \citep{kingma2013auto} (VAE), the $\beta$-total correlation autoencoder \citep{chen2018isolating} (TCVAE), and FactorVAE \citep{kim2018disentangling}.
+As mixed discrete-continuous baselines, we trained JointVAE \citep{dupont2018learning} and CascadeVAE \citep{jeong2019learning}, providing them with the ground-truth structure of discrete variables.\footnote{Note that CascadeVAE only supports a single categorical variable, but we give it cardinality equal to the total number of paths down the true hierarchy.} Finally, we ran COFHAE ablations using the ground-truth hierarchy and assignments, testing all possible combinations of loss terms and comparing conditional vs. marginal TC penalties; results are in Fig.~\ref{fig:cofhae-ablations}.
 See \S\ref{sec:training-details} for training and model details.

-\paragraph{Metrics:} To evaluate hierarchies, we computed purity, coverage, and $H$-error (\S\ref{sec:mimosa-metrics}).
+\textbf{Metrics:} To evaluate hierarchies, we computed purity, coverage, and $H$-error (\S\ref{sec:mimosa-metrics}).
 Results are in Table~\ref{tab:mimosa-results}.
 To measure disentanglement, we primarily use $R^4_c$ (\S\ref{sec:cofhae-metrics}); results for all datasets and models are in Fig.~\ref{fig:disent-all}.
 We also compute the following baseline metrics: the SAP score \citep{kumar2017variational} (SAP), the mutual information gap \citep{chen2018isolating} (MIG, estimated using 2D histograms), the FactorVAE score \citep{kim2018disentangling} (FVAE), and the DCI disentanglement score \citep{eastwood2018framework} (DCI).
 Most implementations were adapted from \texttt{disentanglement\_lib} \citep{locatello2018challenging}.
 We also compute our marginal $R^4$ score.
 Results across metrics are shown for a subset of datasets and models in Fig.~\ref{fig:disent-metric-comp}.